Meet Our Project Team

-Candice Jimenez, MPH – Research Coordinator: Candice Jimenez is a member of the Confederated Tribes of Warm Springs and joined the NPAIHB beginning with the Native CARS Study.
+Candice Jimenez, MPH – Research Manager: Candice Jimenez is a member of the Confederated Tribes of Warm Springs and joined the NPAIHB beginning with the Native CARS Study.
 She has experience in qualitative data analysis, data entry, tribal community data collection, qualitative data coding and reporting, and coordinating communications between tribes and project investigators.
 Previously, Candice was an EMR Implementation Specialist supporting physicians within the Providence Health System as hospitals adopted a new electronic health record system.
 Mrs. Jimenez has also been active in policy development for the Oregon Health Authority, an advisory council member for FamilyCare Health Plans, as well as several volunteer/internship experiences related to healthcare, public health, and natural resources.

-As a Research Coordinator, Mrs. Jimenez has served as a key person in communicating with Tribal partners.
+As a Research Manager, Mrs. Jimenez has served as a key person in communicating with Tribal partners.
 She has assisted in the coding and presentation of the qualitative data as well as facilitating the development of Tribal media materials, which included radio and television public service announcements related to child passenger safety.